Windsor Castle intruder admits bid to assassinate Queen

-Jaswant Singh Chail, 21, admitted the offences at London’s Old Bailey after he was arrested wearing a hood, mask and gloves on the grounds of the castle to the west of London about 8am on Christmas Day, 2021.
+Jaswant Singh Chail, 21 was arrested wearing a hood, mask and gloves on the grounds of the castle about 8am on Christmas Day, 2021.

-Elizabeth, who died in September last year, was at the castle on the day of the intrusion with her son, now King Charles, and other close family members.
+Queen Elizabeth was living at there at the time because of the pandemic and was home on the day of the intrusion with her son, now King Charles, and other close family members.

+Chail pleaded guilty in a London court to threatening to kill the monarch and is the first person in the UK to be convicted of treason since 1981.

 “Chail entered the protected areas within Windsor Castle after making threats to kill her late Majesty Queen Elizabeth II,” Head of the Crown Prosecution Service’s Special Crime and Counter Terrorism Division said Nick Price said.